04 May What to Do About a Pretty Bad/Good Enough Employee

 Employees like this are experts (not always intentionally) at leaving you in a state of suspense.
 Their lackadaisical attitude or less than stellar performance takes you right up to the brink of firing them.
 And then somehow, uncannily, they turn it around just long enough for you to think, well maybe they’re not so bad after all.
 It’s an endless, fruitless loop that’s draining your time and energy.

 With a situation like this, the first thing you can do is stop weighing the pros and cons or the bad and the good.
 That’s just a recipe for reinforcing your ambivalence.
-Instead, you can get more clear about the principles (and any line in the sand) that’s most important to you.
+Instead, you can get more clear about the principles (and any line in the sand) that are most important to you.

 You already know there’s no one right or easy way to address this.
 So we won’t try to give you any stock answers.
 Instead, we’ll share what finally made a difference for some leaders we’ve worked with over the years.
 Perhaps one of these insights will unlock something for you, too.